 06:14 -What are the qualities of agile leaders

 08:18 – How to become intellectually curious as leaders

 13:27 – One way of thinking amidst a diverse background

 20:23 – What is “mission command” and what does it try to accomplish

-22:30 – Parker’s post as battalion commander being a huge learning curve for him in ways that people may not consider
+22:30 – Parker’s post as battalion commander is a huge learning curve for him in ways that people may not consider.

 28:05 – Raquel’s question ‘Did something shift in Parker’s approach as a leader?’

 28:22 – How to choose your battles and how to manage up